About the Project

 Foundations

-We are revisiting connections between slavery and WashU's earliest leaders, including less recognized figures like John O'Fallon (1791-1865).
-A founding trustee and key benefactor, O'Fallon was one of the wealthiest men and largest slave holders in nineteenth century Missouri.
+We are revisiting connections between slavery and WashU's earliest leaders, including less recognized figures like founding trustee and key benefactor John O'Fallon (1791-1865), one of the largest slave holders in nineteenth century Missouri and leader of the Anti-abolition Society in St. Louis.
 Pictured: Colonel John O'Fallon Residence in O'Fallon Park, illustrated by Sallie O'Fallon, 1939 (Credit: Missouri Historical Society).

 Landscape Backstories of the WashU Campuses

-WashU's campuses have occupied landscapes deeply connected to histories and legacies of empire and slavery in St. Louis.
-We are beginning to trace these connections and their implications.
+WashU's campuses have occupied landscapes deeply connected to histories and legacies of settler colonialism and slavery in St. Louis.
+We are exploring these entanglements and their implications.

 Digitizing and Visualizing Records of Enslavement in St. Louis